tjcocklin/Java_Projects/AlmitaInn/README.md

 # Almita's Inn

-## This is a work in progress dynamic web project, that simulates a hotel's website, using an apache tomcat server, and MySQL as a backend database.
+## This is a work in progress dynamic web project, that simulates a hotel's website, using JSP files,an apache tomcat server, and MySQL as a backend database.

 ## Welcome Screen